TreeDiffusion: Hierarchical Generative Clustering for Conditional Diffusion: Method

 \section{Method}

-We propose \textbf{TreeDiffusion}\footnote{The code is publicly available at \url{https://github.com/JoGo175/TreeDiffusion}}, a two-stage framework consisting of a first-stage VAE-based generative hierarchical clustering model, followed by a second-stage hierarchy-conditional diffusion model.
-This novel combination of VAEs and diffusion models extends the DiffuseVAE framework introduced by \cite{pandey_diffusevae_2022} to hierarchical clustering.
-It enables cluster-guided diffusion in unsupervised settings, as opposed to classifier-guided diffusion for labeled data, as introduced by \cite{dhariwal_diffusion_2021}.
-In our framework, TreeVAE \citep{manduchi_tree_2023} serves as the clustering model, encoding hierarchical clusters within its latent tree structure, where the leaves represent the clusters.
-A denoising diffusion implicit model (DDIM) \citep{song_denoising_2020}, conditioned on the TreeVAE leaves, utilizes these leaf representations to generate improved cluster-conditional samples. \cref{diff-treevae} illustrates the workflow of TreeDiffusion.
+We propose \textbf{TreeDiffusion} \footnote{The code is publicly available at \url{https://github.com/JoGo175/TreeDiffusion}.}, a two-stage framework consisting of a VAE-based generative hierarchical clustering model, followed by a hierarchy-conditional diffusion model.
+In the first stage, TreeVAE \cite{manduchi_tree_2023} serves as the clustering model, encoding hierarchical clusters within its latent tree structure, where the leaf nodes represent clusters.
+We select TreeVAE as it provides structured hierarchical latent representations from root to leaf, which are then processed by a path encoder to create the conditioning signal.
+In the second stage, a denoising diffusion implicit model (DDIM) \cite{pandey_diffusevae_2022}, uses this conditioning signal to generate cluster-conditional samples.
+Hence, our model enables cluster-guided diffusion in unsupervised settings, analogously to classifier-guided diffusion \cite{dhariwal_diffusion_2021} in supervised settings. \cref{diff-treevae} illustrates the workflow of TreeDiffusion.
+The following sections provide a detailed description of each stage of the model.